-- Further refining pre-qualification processes applied over supply partners to assess management and compliance practices - Conducting detailed training for key Executive Team members with materials developed by Anti-Slavery Australia and the University of NSW - Developing COVID Safe remote methods for physically assessing site and supplier locations via remote technology - Implementing a Wiley business training and competency framework that encompasses compliance risk management - Joining the Supply Chain School.
-This initiative provides training and assessment for participants in creating sustainable supply chains for property, construction, and infrastructure industries - Review of smaller supply partners within the context of the Australian Governments Payment Times Reporting program - Engagement of third-party advisors in the review of Wiley labour arrangement and in ensuring the compliance of employee agreements with the relevant Award or local legislation
+- Further refining pre-qualification processes applied over supply partners. - · Conducting training for employees on modern slavery. - Developing remote methods for physically assessing site and supplier locations via remote technology. - Further developing the Wiley business training and competency framework that encompasses modern slavery risk management. - Review of smaller supply partners within the context of the Australian Governments Payment Times Reporting program. - Engagement of third-party advisors in the review of Wiley labour arrangement and in ensuring the compliance of employee agreements with the relevant Award or local legislation.